Azure/azure-policy/README.md

 # Azure Policy Samples

-This repository contains samples of Azure Policies that can be used as reference for creating and assigning policies to your subscriptions and resource groups.
+This repository contains built-in samples of Azure Policies that can be used as reference for creating and assigning policies to your subscriptions and resource groups.
 For additional samples with descriptions, see [Policy samples](https://docs.microsoft.com/azure/governance/policy/samples/) on docs.microsoft.com.

+For custom policy samples, check out our Community repo! (https://github.com/Azure/Community-Policy)

 ## Contributing

-To get started contributing to the samples, please visit our [**contribution guide**](./1-contribution-guide/README.md#contribution-guide).
+To contribute, please submit your policies to our Community repo! (https://github.com/Azure/Community-Policy)

 ## Reporting Samples Issues